chakra-core/ChakraCore/README.md

 Also see discussion in issue [#6384](https://github.com/microsoft/ChakraCore/issues/6384)

-If you'd like to contact the community team please either open an issue or join the discord chat linked above.
+If you'd like to contact the community team please either open an issue or join the Discord chat linked above.

 ## Security

 If you believe you have found a security issue in ChakraCore 1.11, please share it with Microsoft privately following the guidance at the Microsoft [Security TechCenter](https://technet.microsoft.com/en-us/security/ff852094).
 Reporting it via this channel helps minimize risk to projects built with ChakraCore.

-If you find a security issue in the Master branch of Chakracore but not in 1.11 please join our discord server and private message one of the Core team members.
+If you find a security issue in the Master branch of Chakracore but not in 1.11 please join our Discord server and private message one of the Core team members.

 ## Documentation